VFPX/Win32API/Libraries.md

 ***

 [CeMoveFile](libraries/rapi/CeMoveFile.md)
-This function renames an existing file or a directory ï¿½ including all its children.
+This function renames an existing file or a directory — including all its children.

 ***